MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/add-module.md

 ## Add routing information

 If you're new to Angular, we recommended you learn about Angular Routing and Navigation.
-The sections below define necessary routing elements that enable Windows Admin Center to navigate to your extension and between views in your extension in response to user activity.
+The following sections define necessary routing elements that enable Windows Admin Center to navigate to your extension and between views in your extension in response to user activity.
 To learn more, see the [Router guidance](https://angular.io/guide/router)

 Use the same module name that you used in the preceding step.

 ### Add content to new routing file

-1. Browse to the module folder that was created by  ``` ng generate ``` in the previous step.
+1. Browse to the module folder created by  ``` ng generate ``` in the previous step.

 1. Create a new file ```{!module-name}.routing.ts```, following this naming convention: